swguek/CSN6214-/README.md

 Snakes and ladders

 # how to run

--First run gcc server.c scheduler.c game_logic.c -o server -pthread
+ - First run gcc server.c scheduler.c game_logic.c -o server -pthread
--Second run gcc client.c -o client
+ - Second run gcc client.c -o client
--After that run ./server
+ - After that run ./server
--After that run ./client
+ - After that run ./client
--Run ./client in at least 3 different terminals to start the game
+ - Run ./client in at least 3 different terminals to start the game